 India has over 4.5 million weavers — and most of them are invisible.
 We are changing that, one purchase at a time, by connecting artisan communities directly with people who care about where their clothes come from.

-Six principles that guide every decision we make — from the artisan's loom to your doorstep.
+Four principles that guide every decision we make — from the artisan's loom to your doorstep.

 Every decision is filtered through one question: does this help the artisan?
 Their livelihood, dignity, and creative freedom are non-negotiable.